jinghuazhao/PW-pipeline/README.md

 ### Acknowledgements

 The work drives from comparison of their performance using our own GWAS data.
-The common DEPICT database was due to PASCAL developer(s).
+The practicality of a common DEPICT database to all software here was due to PASCAL developer(s).

 ### Software and references